WHAT WE DO

 - Africa Agenda’s World Press Freedom Day events have focused on supporting freedom of expression in Africa and what the future holds for the continent in terms of the digital transformation into cell phones, the internet, and democracy.
 According to the organization’s founder, George Bamu, the purpose has been to honor the many men and women who provide vital news and information to the African people and continent.

 Student Journalism Internships

-- Student internships are an integral part of Africa Agenda’s mission and vision.
-More than this, mentorship, motivation and inspiration are a part of who we and have become are an organization.
+- Student journalism internships are an integral part of Africa Agenda’s mission and vision.
+More than this, mentorship, motivation, and inspiration are a part of who we have become as an organization.

 - Internships at Africa Agenda normally last from 6 to 9 months and include weekly on-site meetings with a supervisor and other Africa Agenda staff members.
 To learn more get in touch with us.

 - Our Annual Best in Africa Reporting is an effort to praise those journalists and reporters who have gone above and beyond in presenting the continent in a fair and unbiased manner despite the circumstances.

 - We recognize the best of Africa reporting from media around the world.